ELTEbioinformatics/GMT_files_for_mulea/README.md

-Besides, we also created the [`muleaData`](https://github.com/ELTEbioinformatics/muleaData) ExperimentHubData Bioconductor package to ease browsing and readeing the ontologies.
+Besides, we also created the [`muleaData`](https://github.com/ELTEbioinformatics/muleaData) ExperimentHubData Bioconductor package to ease browsing and reading the ontologies.

 List of species we cover: